Certification & Payment

 Medi-Cal payment is available for ACE screenings based on the following schedule:

 - Children and adolescents under age 21: Permitted for periodic ACE rescreening as determined appropriate and medically necessary, not more than once per year, per provider (per managed care plan).

-- Adults age 21 up to 65: Permitted once in their adult lifetime (up to age 65), per provider (per managed care plan).
-Screenings completed while member is under age 21 do not count toward the one screening allowed in their adult lifetime.
+- Adults age 21 through age 64: Permitted once in their adult lifetime (through age 64), per provider (per managed care plan).
+Screenings completed while the person is under age 21 do not count toward the one screening allowed in their adult lifetime.

 Not a Medi-Cal Provider?

-The $29 payment for ACE screenings is funded by Proposition 56 and is only available to enrolled Medi-Cal providers.
-Learn more about becoming a Medi-Cal provider at the Medi-Cal provider enrollment website.
+The $29 payment for ACE screenings is funded by Proposition 56 and is only available to Medi-Cal providers.